MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/security-roles-for-sales.md

 ---
 # Predefined Security Roles for Sales

 Security roles control a user's access to data through a set of access levels and permissions.
-The combination of access levels and permissions that are included in a specific security role defines limits on the user's view of data and on the user's interactions with that data.
+The combination of access levels and permissions that are included in a specific security role defines  the user's access to data and the user's interactions with that data.
 For more information, see [Security roles and privileges](/power-platform/admin/security-roles-privileges)

 The predefined security roles for Sales include permissions and access levels that the default sales personas will need.
 For example, the Sales Manager and Salesperson security roles can be associated with the respective users in your organization.
 As a system administrator, you can verify the permissions and access levels granted for each role and modify it to suit your needs.
 For more information, see [Create or edit a security role](/power-platform/admin/create-edit-security-role).